xharris/blankejs/love2d/docs/game.md

 Usually depends on the plugin.
 Try checking the plugin's docs!

-# The Big Four
+# The Big Three

-There are 4 main structures that everything in BlankE is based off of:
+There are 3 main structures that everything in BlankE is based off of:

-* `GameObject`
-  * contains many drawing-related helper methods
-  * can either be `updatable` or `drawable` and added/removed from update/draw loops at any time
-  * more info in __General/GameObject__
 * `class` [lua-clasp](https://github.com/evolbug/lua-clasp)
 * `callable` a regular table that can be called like a function